Table of Contents

 soldering iron and something as simple as a wooden toothpick.
 Yes - a

 toothpick.
 It can be used as a lever to get the oscillator off the board.
+Start

-toothpick.
 Continue until both leads come up from the board.
+If you break the

-If you break the toothpick during the operation, you are pushing way too
+toothpick during the operation, you are pushing way too hard.

 When you are done with one side, repeat the process on the other one, until

-the chip is removed.
+the oscillator is removed.

 Now apply some flux and remove the remaining solder from the pads using your

 soldering iron and (ideally) some solder wick or solder sucker.
-Then clean
+Then clean the

-and flat before you continue.
+flat before you continue.

 Next add some flux and align the new 66 MHz oscillator with the pads - make